kang716/SensitivityAnalysisOfABMsDENV/README.md

 Due to this limit, this project may not be properly ran through "PLE" version.

 For the proper use of this model, please purchase "University Researcher version" or try free 60-day trial.

+This version of model is a portion of full model due to computational efficiency.
+To get a full version of the model, please contact me (jeonyoung.kang.geo@gmail.com).